duttm/PACE2/README.md

 `simconfig.json` is the *simulation configuration* file.
 This is where simulation parameters are specified.
 `resconfig.json` is the *resource configuration* file.
 This is where the resource, i.e. localhost/Bridges2/Expanse etc. are specified.

+## Examples

+Several demonstrative examples are included in the `examples/` directory:
+* `amber_example` : How to use AmberMD as the simulation engine.
+* `dummy_example` : Force pipeline extension with a script `force_outcome.py`.
+* `lammps_example` : How to use LAMMPS as the simulation engine.
+* `lipid_example` : Tracking lipid vesicle closure.
+MD with GROMACS, analysis with k-means.
+* `peptide_example` : Classifying aggregates.
+MD with GROMACS, analysis with CNN image classifier.

 ## Issues and Support